JaredTRand/CSC-450--TWITTER-BOT/README.md

 Sometimes it still wigs out a little bit, so keep an eye on it to make sure it doesn't do anything weird.

+My next step after making sure that it can follow/unfollow without goofing is to automate it more.
+As in, I intend to have it follow and unfollow people every day without me needing to press the buttons to start it up.

+Maybe eventually I could get it to tweet by itself too.